Tata Elxsi Ltd (NSE: TATAELXSI) Q4 2026 Earnings Call dated Apr. 21, 2026

 Unidentified Participant

 Thanks a lot.
 Thanks a lot.
-And last question is with regards to the media vertical, so we have been telling that media is still not out of the booth.
-So do you think that in the media vertical, if we are able to manage the revenues over a three to five year horizon, do you see that trajectory changing or what circumstances may bring the revenue in the media and telecom vertical back?
+Right.
+Okay.
+And last question is with regards to the media vertical.
+So we have been telling that media is still not out of the woods.
+So do you think that in the media vertical, if we are able to manage the revenues over a three to five-year horizon, do you see that trajectory changing?
+Or what circumstances may bring the revenue in the media and telecom vertical back?

 Nitin Pai